General Dentistry For The Family

 The best time to have wisdom teeth removed is during a patient's late teenage years or early 20s.
 These immature wisdom teeth are smaller, so surgery is less complicated and potentially less painful.
 If your wisdom teeth have not started to erupt, Dr. Kelso will use x-ray imaging to locate them and determine if it’s time to have them removed.

 Seal off deep grooves in the molars that are vulnerable to tooth decay with this inexpensive and effective preventive treatment.
 Dental sealants guard against cavities by forming a “shield” over the enamel of your teeth, keeping out bacteria and acids.
 Be sure to ask about pediatric dental sealants to protect your child's permanent teeth!

 Mineral applications can help remineralize weak areas of tooth enamel.
 This quick, painless treatment can keep your teeth more resistant to the bacteria that can cause decay and cavities.
-At our Knoxville dental practice, we use mineral varnish at every visit to help keep your teeth strong and healthy.
+We use mineral varnish at every visit to help keep your teeth strong and healthy.

 Desensitizing Treatments for Sensitive Teeth